 Genomes

 D. biarmipes, D. eugracilis, D. ficusphila, D. takahashii, D. elegans, D. rhopaloa, D. bipectinata, and D. kikkawai were maintained on cornmeal media.
 Flies for these species were inbred by single pair, full-sib crosses for 10-18 generations (with the exception of D. rhopaloa, which did not tolerate inbreeding).
-All genome strains have been deposited in the San Diego (USA) and Ehime (Japan) Drosophila species stock centers
+All genome strains have been deposited in the San Diego (USA) and Ehime (Japan) Drosophila species stock centers.

 We prepared shotgun genomic, 3kb paired-end, and 8kb paired-end libraries for sequencing on a GS FLX Titanium Genome Sequencer (Roche, Inc. Branford, CT).
-3 and 8 kb 454 mate pair libraries were prepared according to the manufacturer’s protocol with modifications5 µg (15ug for 14kb) genomic DNA is sheared to 2-4 kb with a Covaris (Covaris, Inc. Woburn, MA) or to 14-18 kb by Hydroshear (Digilab INC, Holliston, MA).
-14 kb mate pair fragments were further size selected on a 0.7% agarose gelThe DNA fragments were end-repaired (NEBNext End-Repair Module; Cat.
+3 and 8 kb 454 mate pair libraries were prepared according to the manufacturer’s protocol with modifications.
+5 µg (15ug for 14kb) genomic DNA is sheared to 2-4 kb with a Covaris (Covaris, Inc. Woburn, MA) or to 14-18 kb by Hydroshear (Digilab INC, Holliston, MA).
+14 kb mate pair fragments were further size selected on a 0.7% agarose gel.
+The DNA fragments were end-repaired (NEBNext End-Repair Module; Cat.
 No. E6050L), and LoxP adaptor ligated (NEBNext Quick Ligation Module Cat.
-No. E6056L)Nicked DNA was repaired by strand displacement with the Bst DNA Polymerase and the DNA fragments were quantitated100 ng (300 ng for 8 kb) size-selected fragments were circularized by Cre Recombinase (NEB, Cat No. M0298L), and any remaining linear molecules were removed by DNase/Exonuclease digestion.
+No. E6056L).
+Nicked DNA was repaired by strand displacement with the Bst DNA Polymerase and the DNA fragments were quantitated.
+100 ng (300 ng for 8 kb) size-selected fragments were circularized by Cre Recombinase (NEB, Cat No. M0298L), and any remaining linear molecules were removed by DNase/Exonuclease digestion.
 The circularized DNA fragments were sheared again by the Covaris (Covaris, Inc. Woburn, MA) to an average fragment length of 500 bp.
-After end repair, fragments containing the biotinylated junction linker from the circularized size-selected fragments were purified using streptavidin-coated magnetic beads (Invitrogen, Carlsbad, CA)These purified fragments were adapter ligated and PCR enrichedThe library was size-selected using AMPure size exclusion beads (Beckman Coulter Genomics, Inc.; Cat.
-No. A63882)These dsDNA amplified molecules were immobilized once more on streptavidin-coated magnetic beads, and single-stranded Paired End DNA library was released by alkaline treatment, then neutralized and cleaned using MinElute PCR purification columns (Qiagen, Valencia, CA).
+After end repair, fragments containing the biotinylated junction linker from the circularized size-selected fragments were purified using streptavidin-coated magnetic beads (Invitrogen, Carlsbad, CA).
+These purified fragments were adapter ligated and PCR enriched.
+The library was size-selected using AMPure size exclusion beads (Beckman Coulter Genomics, Inc.; Cat.
+No. A63882).
+These dsDNA amplified molecules were immobilized once more on streptavidin-coated magnetic beads, and single-stranded Paired End DNA library was released by alkaline treatment, then neutralized and cleaned using MinElute PCR purification columns (Qiagen, Valencia, CA).
 All libraries were checked for quality on an Agilent 2100 Bioanalyzer (Santa Clara, CA) using an RNA Pico 6000 Lab Chip.
 Library concentrations were determined using a Quant-iT RiboGreen RNA Assay Kit (Life Technologies) and each library diluted to 108 molecules prior to sequencing.

 A single-stranded 454 sequencing library was used as template for single-molecule emulsion PCR on 28-mm diameter beads.
-The amplified template beads were recovered after emulsion breaking and selective enrichmentThe sequencing primer was annealed to the template and the beads were incubated with Bst DNA polymerase, apyrase and single-stranded binding protein.
+The amplified template beads were recovered after emulsion breaking and selective enrichment.
+The sequencing primer was annealed to the template and the beads were incubated with Bst DNA polymerase, apyrase and single-stranded binding protein.
 A slurry of the template beads, enzyme beads (required for signal transduction) and packing beads (for Bst DNA polymerase retention) was loaded into the wells of a picotiter plate, inserted in the flow cell and subjected to pyro-sequencing on the Genome Sequencer XLR Titanium instrument (Roche, Inc. Branford, CT).
-The XLR/Titanium Genome Sequencer flows 400 cycles of four solutions containing either dTTP, aSdATP, dCTP and dGTP reagents, in that order, over the cellEach dNTP flow was imaged by a CCD (charge-coupled device) camera on the sequencer, and images were processed in real time to identify template-containing wells and to compute associated signal intensitiesThe images were further processed for chemical and optical cross-talk, phase errors and read quality before base calling was performed for each template bead.
+The XLR/Titanium Genome Sequencer flows 400 cycles of four solutions containing either dTTP, aSdATP, dCTP and dGTP reagents, in that order, over the cell.
+Each dNTP flow was imaged by a CCD (charge-coupled device) camera on the sequencer, and images were processed in real time to identify template-containing wells and to compute associated signal intensities.
+The images were further processed for chemical and optical cross-talk, phase errors and read quality before base calling was performed for each template bead.